Ahamed-Ash/dxc-spring-boot-assessment/Readme.md

 # Spring boot assessment

-You task is to create a spring boot project titled `person-rest-api` which accomplishes the following objectives.
+You task is to create a spring boot project titled `author-rest-api` which accomplishes the following objectives.

 ## Objectives